MECHANICAL ENGINEERING

 Theory of Machine Lab may be defined as that branch of Engineering-science, which deals with the study of relative motion between the various parts of a machine, and forces which act on them.
 The main objective of Theory of Machines lab is to impart practical knowledge on design and analysis of mechanisms for the specified type of motion in a machine.
 Demonstration exercises are provided with wide varieties of transmission element models to understand machine kinematics.
 Various experiments with governors, gyroscopes, balancing machines and universal vibration facilities are available to understand machine dynamics.

-Name Of The Technical Staff: Mr. Ch.
-S. Pradeep Kumar
+Name Of The Technical Staff: Mr. P BHASAKARA RAO

 • LIST OF EXPERIMENTS: